 13. Demolition (2002)

-This is an album Adams never wanted to release because his record company pieces it together by taking tracks from a handful of his unreleased albums, so the production style and emotional depth varies noticeably throughout.
-Still, there are some really excellent songs here, with “Desire” and “Hallelujah” being huge standouts in my opinion.
+This is an album Adams never wanted to release because his record company pieced it together by taking tracks from a handful of his unreleased albums, so the production style and emotional depth varies noticeably throughout.
+But this was one of my first Ryan Adams albums I listened to, so it has nostalgia going for it, and there are some really excellent songs here, with “Desire” and “Hallelujah” being huge standouts in my opinion.
 In retrospect, I hope someone at the record company realizes that the songs deserved to stay with their original collections, but despite that Demolition is worth owning, faults and all.

-Favorite tracks: “Desire”, “Nuclear”, “Hallelujah”, “You Will Always Be The Same”
+Favorite tracks: “Desire”, “Nuclear”, “Hallelujah”, “You Will Always Be The Same”, "Starting to Hurt"

 12. Easy Tiger (2007)

 Placing this one so low warrants some death threats, I know, but I was never able to find a powerful connection with this album.
-I had just started listening to Adams in earnest the year before this came out and I was still entranced by his earlier albums, so this one hit and faded from my own rotation.
-I never felt Easy Tiger had a real strong identity, and even Adams has been quoted as saying the songs were written peripherally while he focused on other projects.
-But there’s still a nice batch of heartfelt tracks here, and who can turn down a Halloween-themed rocker like “Halloweenhead”?
+I had just started listening to Adams in earnest the year before this came out and I was still entranced by his earlier albums, so when this one hit when I was distracted and it soon faded from my rotation.
+I also never felt Easy Tiger had a real strong identity, and even Adams has been quoted as saying the songs were written peripherally while he focused on other projects.
+But there’s still a nice batch of heartfelt tracks, and who can turn down a Halloween-themed rocker like “Halloweenhead”?
 I’m probably wrong, and it wouldn’t be the first time, but 12th place feels right for this list.

 Favorite tracks: “Everybody Knows”, “Off Broadway”, “Halloweenhead”, “These Girls”